KeplerGO/pyke/README.rst

 PyKE3 is the latest generation of the Kepler/K2/TESS toolkit.
 It provides the following key improvements:

-* PyKE is now a `pip-installable <http://pyke.keplerscience.org/en/latest/install.html#installing-pyke>`_ package and supports both Python 2 and 3;
+* PyKE3 is now a `pip-installable <http://pyke.keplerscience.org/en/latest/install.html#installing-pyke>`_ package and supports both Python 2 and 3
-* `tasks <http://pyke.keplerscience.org/en/latest/overview.html>`_ are now available both as command-line tools and Python functions;
+* `tasks <http://pyke.keplerscience.org/en/latest/overview.html>`_ are now available both as command-line tools and Python functions
-* PyKE no longer depends on PyRAF and is TESS-ready.
+* PyKE3 no longer depends on PyRAF and is TESS-ready
+* PyKE3 address performance issues specially noticeable in short-cadence data
-* documentation and tutorials are now generated using Sphinx;
+* documentation and tutorials are now generated using Sphinx
-* the development has been moved to GitHub to encourage `user contributions <http://pyke.keplerscience.org/en/latest/contributing.html>`_.
+* the development has been moved to GitHub to encourage `user contributions <http://pyke.keplerscience.org/en/latest/contributing.html>`_

 Quickstart
 ----------